bjralexandru/bjralexandru/README.md

 - 👋 Hi, I’m @bjralexandru
 - 👀 I’m interested in Chemistry/ Material Science/ IoT and lately programming.
-- 🌱 I’m currently learning JS.
+- 🌱 I’m currently learning Excel, SQL and Python.
 - 📫 How to reach me?
 Send me an email at bjalexandru@gmail.com

 <!---